udacity/create-your-own-adventure/english/marshmallow.md

 Hold the image of the marshmallow and..

-Sing softly the song of it's people as you...
+Sing softly the song of its people as you...

 Do you: